Get Started with Artificial Intelligence

 Numeric Predictions

 Have you looked at a weather forecast recently?
 Predicting rain or shine helps you decide if you should grab an umbrella.
-Although we’ve made weather predictions for thousands of years, AI can do it better than any previous method.
+Although we’ve made weather predictions for thousands of years, AI models can do it better than any previous method.

 A good prediction can help you answer all sorts of questions.
 Is this customer likely to renew their subscription?
 Are you at risk for a medical condition?
 Will there be high demand on the power grid this evening?
+Which sneaker style will be the most popular this season?

-Often AI predictions take the form of a value between 0 (not going to happen) to 1 (totally going to happen).
+Often AI predictions take the form of a value between 0 (not going to happen) to 1 (definitely going to happen).
 Numeric predictions include more than just percent values, they can predict any numeric value, such as dollars.
 Maybe your business wants to predict next quarter’s sales, or figure out the optimal pricing for your latest service: Widget+.
 And as a consumer you’re probably already affected by these kinds of numeric predictions, even more than you realize.
 Just imagine a trip overseas: the airline tickets, hotel room, ridesharing, and travelers insurance are all likely to be priced by AI to perfectly balance supply and demand.

 [AI-generated image using DreamStudio at stability.ai with the prompt, “A closeup of a friendly robot driving a taxi, in the style of flat 2D line art.”]